-How to Do Christmas in Portland Like a Local
+How to Celebrate Christmas in Portland Like a Local

-When I first moved to Portland in 2014 with two preschoolers, I was overwhelmed by all the options for Portland-area family fun in December.
-If that’s how you feel, too, I’ve got you.
+When I first moved to Portland in 2014 with two preschoolers, I was overwhelmed by the sheer number of options for Portland-area family fun in December.
+If you’re feeling the same way, don’t worry.
 Here’s the comprehensive roundup I wish I’d had back then when the FOMO was so heavy, and I was too tired to research all the options.
 Over the past decade, I’ve tried at least one version of everything on this list, and I can tell you they’re all kid- and parent-approved.

 Simply scan this list and choose what will make your family merry this month, whether that’s one special activity or a dozen.